 Therefore I’ve created the Macrame for Beginners Facebook Group: a safe place where you can learn new knots & patterns, ask all your questions, and share your latest creations with our lovely & positive Macrame community.
 Come and join us, we’re happy to help you out!

 We work with many talented Macrame teachers, which you can all find on our Featured Macrame Teachers page.
-Check out these posts to discover their amazing tutorials and read the interviews we did together to get them know them better!
+Check out these posts to discover their amazing tutorials!

-Interview + Make Beautiful Home Decor with Macrame teacher Habit Made
+- Home Decor Projects by Macrame teacher Habit Made

 About Macrame for Beginners